blxb/blxb/README.md

 ## Hi there 👋

+I'm a young programmer that still to this day learns something ✨NEW✨ Mostly I am working with python, im looking forward to know CPP, TSX, LUA, PYTHON and CPP for unity games

+Im Using GITHUB sometimes to enjoy cool projects from community and get inspired from them.

 <!--
 **blxb/blxb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.